 Thus, an equestrian revolution came about due to a second, undeclared and hitherto forgotten, civil war that tore the American nation into conflicting camps.
 This deeply divisive social conflict, which was waged from ocean to ocean, wasn’t between the men of the North and South.
 It was conducted between the two opposing female equestrian cultures of East versus West.
 Yet we can’t look for answers “out West,” without first recalling how women swung into the saddle.

 Like their brothers, the original Central Asian women riders mounted up in order to participate in travel, sport, war and pleasure.

-The most famous early example were the Amazons, whose daring exploits in the saddle upset generations of Greek men, as those toga wearing pedestrians quailed at the idea of meeting hard-riding, trouser-wearing women.
+The most famous early example was the Amazons, whose daring exploits in the saddle upset generations of Greek men, as those toga-wearing pedestrians quailed at the idea of meeting hard-riding, trouser-wearing women.